Skip to main content

 DISABLE_SOURCE VARCHAR

-INITIAL_PURCHASE_DATE TIMESTAMP_TZ Date of the first purchase for the subscription.
+INITIAL_PURCHASE_DATE TIMESTAMP_TZ Date of the first purchase of the subscription.

 PRODUCT_CODE VARCHAR Catalog product code.